10 Movies That Make the Best Use of Silence

 3. Jeanne Dielman, 23 Quai du Commerce, 1080 Bruxelles (1975)

-The unfathomable genius of Chantal Akerman roars in silence throughout the film as she fearlessly violates the cinematic grammars of narrative structure and pacing.
+The unfathomable genius of Chantal Akerman roars in silence throughout the film as she fearlessly violates the cinematic grammar of narrative structure and pacing.
 ‘Jeanne Dielman, 23 Quai du Commerce, 1080 Bruxelles’ is a harrowing look at the mundane life of a single, widowed mother over a period of three days.
-Akerman extensively focuses on Dielman’s regimented schedule of cooking, cleaning and mothering with taut focus on Dielman’s disquieting implosions as Akerman uses the silence that engulfs Dielman’s mundane existence, evoking a claustrophobic sense of emotional confinement.
+Akerman extensively focuses on Dielman’s regimented schedule of cooking, cleaning, and mothering with a taut focus on Dielman’s disquieting implosions as Akerman uses the silence that engulfs Dielman’s mundane existence, evoking a claustrophobic sense of emotional confinement.
 Akerman masterfully employs silence to convey the burning angst of an ignored, rotting life with a seething rage that lurks throughout the film.

 2. Once Upon a Time in Anatolia (2011)